venkataravuri/247.ai-assignment/README.md

 LLMs are evolving research topic.
 Conduct experiments with past human-agent responses as training and validation corpus.

-Use combination of NLU models like RASA DIET along wiht LLMs.
+Use combination of NLU models like RASA DIET along with LLMs.

 ### Deployment Architecture

 A rough sketch of deployment design.
 Due to time constraints could not depict below information,
-1. Regions, zones and autoscalability
+1. Regions, zones and auto scalability
 2. Protocols and traffic connections
 3. and more ...